Natasha Clarke is a Fine Artist and Muralist known for her distinctive portraits that celebrate Beauty, womanhood, and self-discovery.

 Through my paintings, I challenge those inherited narratives.

-Using traditional oil techniques inspired by the old masters, I paint women of all shades, celebrating diversity, presence, and quiet strength.
-Many of the women in my work turn away from the viewer.
+Using a combination of traditional and contemporary techniques, I paint women of all shades, celebrating diversity, presence, and quiet strength.
+Many of the women in my work turn away from the viewer or placed in a position of power through worms eye view.
 This is intentional.

 For centuries, women in art were painted to be looked at — muses, symbols, objects of admiration.
-In my work, turning away becomes a quiet act of autonomy.
-These women are not performing for the viewer.
-They are not seeking approval.
+In my work, I play with perspective.
+These women are not performing for the viewer, they are not seeking approval.

 They exist on their own terms.